switch-ch/cloudservice-owncloud/source/installation.rst

     stats_send_to=owncloud-stats@example.com
     stats_from=owncloud-stats@example.com

-    # servers mails to root (cronjobs) are sent to this address
+    # server's mails to root (cronjobs) are sent to this address
     notification_mail=drive-operations@example.com

 **Note** - yes it's not DRY to list the various IP addresses again, as they